 ACHES ‘Weekly Picks’ Substack

 ACHES has been set up to promote, enhance and protect human and environmental wellbeing.
 ACHES provides a forum to raise awareness and advance the truth about legal, medical and scientific information relating to current and emerging technologies.
-ACHES “Weekly Picks” highlights the most relevant news pieces from our partners and collaborators to raise awareness of the health harms caused by such technologies, and also chronicle the much-needed solutions to enhance our health.
+ACHES “Weekly Picks” highlight the most relevant news pieces from our partners and collaborators to raise awareness of the health harms caused by such technologies, and also chronicle the much-needed solutions to enhance our health.
+This Weekly Picks ACHES is the last for 2025.
+Wishing our readers a happy and peaceful festive season and wonderful 2026.

 Thanks for reading ACHES’s Substack!
 Subscribe for free to receive new posts and support my work.

-Safe Tech International have summarised beautifully the countless issues relating to not only the health harms caused by wireless radiation and EMFs, but the latest shenanigans by the FCC and Congress to strip local control over cell towers (as noted above).
-Furthermore, they have summarised how illnesses, such as influenza-like symptoms may be far more closely linked to electrical EMF illness than people realise.
-Patricia Burke’s Substack also re-emphasizes the mental health harms to children caused by screen addiction and offers solutions to how to mitigate these concerns.
-Disabilities are also on the rise as a result of harmful wireless and 5G technologies.
-If you have not seen their recent Unplug to Uplift webinar, here is the link to learn more about these issues.
+If you have not seen the recent post by Safe Tech International, you are missing out.
+Not only does this article “Winter Solstice 2025; We Have to Learn/Remember, Again, How to Use the Light” provide some super insights into the Winter Solstice and historical aspects before the Gregorian calendar, but it also reminds us how we should remember our connection to the skies, the light and divine celestial clock.
+As the shortest day in the Northern hemisphere approaches on the 21st December 2025, the light soon returns on its eternal cycle.
+Other inspirational stories from around the world on how to limit harmful manmade EMFs are also included.
+We welcome the message to unplug and disconnect from digital technologies as we end the year.

 ACHES is a not-for-profit organisation that is funded by donation, and not supported or influenced by any sector of industry or government.
-If you have enjoyed this post, please share this information with as many friends as possible, and subscribe to the ACHES Substack.
-To donate to ACHES please see the homepage.
+If you have enjoyed this post and others, please share this information with as many friends as possible, and subscribe to the ACHES Substack.
+To donate to ACHES, please see the homepage.

 Thanks for reading ACHES’s Substack!
 Subscribe for free to receive new posts and support my work.